yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory.rst

           - For creating this parition please refer :ref:`U-Boot-USB-MSC-boot-label`
         - rootfs

-          - An ext4 partition with filesystem and the following images in /boot/ directory
+          - A partition with ext4 filesystem and the following images in /boot/ directory

             - Kernel image
             - device tree file